-Jonathan Wilson pays tribute to the late Johan Cruyff, a man whose legacy is unequalled as both a player and manager.
+We revisit Jonathan Wilson's tribute written in 2016 to the late Johan Cruyff, a man whose legacy is unequalled as both a player and manager.

 Johan Cruyff invented modern football.